-AMMO is also aligned with the Finnish Classification of occupations 1980 [12] (COO1980), a social stratification classification system in use in Finland.
+AMMO is also aligned with the Finnish Classification of occupations 1980 [13] (COO1980), a social stratification classification system in use in Finland.

 There are also person related documents that are linked to the person instances or their military units, including a large collection of some 164 000 wartime photographs, tens of thousands hand-written digitized war diaries, and thousands war veteran magazine articles.
 These provide further contextual information for people studying, for example, the war paths of their relatives.
-The latest version of the WarSampo KG is always available at the Linked Data Finland LDF.fi platform3 with its SPARQL endpoint and other services [19] and at Zenodo [20].
+The latest version of the WarSampo KG is always available at the Linked Data Finland LDF.fi platform2 with its SPARQL endpoint and other services [20] and at Zenodo [21].

-Using Semantic Web technologies and CIDOC CRM help to create a sustainable and collaborative infrastructure for pursuing historical research [21].
+Using Semantic Web technologies and CIDOC CRM help to create a sustainable and collaborative infrastructure for pursuing historical research [22].
 Anyone can link their data to the WarSampo entities, and enrich their data from WarSampo.
 For example, the domain ontology of people provides a point of access to all of the information about each person contained in WarSampo, making it possible to for anyone to use this information by linking to the person.

-Many of the domain ontologies of WarSampo, e.g., occupations, military ranks, and war-time municipalities, are used to provide facet values in the many faceted search perspectives of the WarSampo portal.
-These can be re-used to enable faceted search with other datasets.
-The faceted search user interfaces of the WarSampo Portal provide an easy way for anyone interested in military history to study, explore, and analyze the integrated knowledge graph [4].
+Many of the domain ontologies of WarSampo, e.g., occupations, military ranks, and war-time municipalities, are used to provide facet values in the many faceted search-based perspectives of the WarSampo portal.
+The faceted search user interfaces of the WarSampo Portal provide an easy way for anyone interested in military history to study, explore, and analyze the integrated Knowledge Graph [4].
 For example, one can do simple prosopographical data analysis of the person registers.

-The Casualties perspective of the portal makes use of the harmonized occupational titles of AMMO, but does not currently use or display the social stratification measures.
-It would be possible, however, to add new facets for occupational groups or associated social classes.
+The Casualties perspective of the portal makes use of the harmonized occupational titles of AMMO, but does not currently use the social stratification measures.
+It would be possible in the future to add facets for occupational groups or associated social classes.

-In addition to studying the occupations through the Casualties perspective and Prisoners of War perspective, the portal contains a landing page for each person, which reconstructs the person's biography based on all of the information relating to a person from different sources [4], including his or her occupations.
-An example of a person's landing page is shown in Figure 1.
+In addition to studying the occupations through the Casualties perspective and Prisoners of War perspective, the portal contains a landing page for each person, as shown in Figure 1, which reconstructs the person's biography based on all of the information relating to a person from various sources [4], including his or her occupations.

-The WarSampo infrastructure has recently been employed in the WarMemoirSampo system4 to provide named entities and contextual information to the things being discussed in war veteran interview videos, such as places, organizations, persons, military units, and events [22].
+The WarSampo infrastructure has recently been employed in the WarMemoirSampo system to provide named entities and contextual information to the things being discussed in war veteran interview videos, such as places, organizations, persons, military units, and events [23].